Keeping your horse hydrated this summer

 should you wash mud of horses legs?
 Horses stood at gate in a field

-Should You Wash Mud Off Horses Legs?
-The question ‘should you wash mud off horses’ legs’ can be heavily debated on each and every yard.
+The question ‘should you wash mud off horses’ legs’ is a heavily debated on every yard.
 Tackling mud is a tricky one with horses, as we strive to keep our horses clean but also their health in tip-top shape.
 In a constant battle against the weather, you’ll never find a horse owner too far away from a stiff dandy brush in an attempt to scrub away layers of mud.
-We took a closer look to see which is better for our…
+We took a closer look to see which is better for our horse’s health, well-being and appearance, plus we found some…

 Lameness with no heat, swelling or obvious injury

-Lameness with no heat, swelling or obvious injury?
-Read on to find out more… So, you go to get your horse in from the field when you notice lameness without any heat, swelling or obvious injury.
-You tentatively walk the horse back to the stable where you can have a closer look, but what do you do next?
-In this article, we take a look at what to do when your horse presents with lameness like this, including what to do next.
-Lameness in your horse Sudden onset lameness can…
+Lameness with no heat or swelling?
+This type of lameness can have a number of causes, and could be a symptom of an underlying condition.
+In this article, we consider reasons why lameness can occur, including what to do, from an expert in his field, Alex Mould.
+So, you go to get your horse in from the field when you notice lameness without any heat, swelling or obvious injury.
+You tentatively walk the horse back to the stable where you can have a closer look, but what do you do…

 First Aid Kit Maintenance